A Change Is Gonna Come: Composition

 Each verse is a different movement, with the strings carrying the first, the horns the second, and the timpani carrying the bridge.
 The French horn present in the recording was intended to convey a sense of melancholy.

-Cooke incorporated his own personal experiences as well into the song, such as encounters in Memphis, Shreveport and Birmingham, to reflect the lives and struggles of all African-Americans of the time.
+Cooke also incorporated his personal experiences into the song, such as encounters in Memphis, Shreveport, and Birmingham, to reflect the lives and struggles of all African-Americans of the time.
 The lines "I don't know what's up there / Beyond the sky" could refer to Cooke's doubt for absolute true justice on earth.
 The final verse, in which Cooke pleads for his "brother" to help him, is a metaphor for what Alexander described as "the establishment".
 The verse continues, 'But he winds up knocking me / back down on my knees.'"